mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 ([ESCAIDE2016](http://ecdc.europa.eu/en/escaide/Pages/ESCAIDE.aspx))
 organized by the
-[European Centre for Disease Prevention and Control](http://ecdc.europa.eu) (ECDC) in Stockholm 28-30 Nov 2016 in Stockholm Sweden with its about 600 participants, felt like the right place to be.
+[European Centre for Disease Prevention and Control](http://ecdc.europa.eu) (ECDC) in Stockholm, Sweden, 28-30 Nov 2016, with its about 600 participants, felt like the right place to be.

 ### A Cool Name?